-Students enrolled in any of Fuller's degree programs, or their spouses, are permitted to audit master's-level classes in all three schools for a fee of \$25 per course, as long as the student is enrolled for credit, or has been during the current academic year (fall through summer).
-Fuller graduates are invited to audit two master's level courses per year without charge.
-Active full-time pastors and missionaries who are not already Fuller students or graduates are invited to audit available master's level courses in the School of Theology or School of Intercultural Studies for one-fourth of the current credit tuition fee.
-Other persons will be charged one-half of the current credit tuition fee, or \$250 per course at regional campuses.
+Students enrolled in any of Fuller's degree programs, or their spouses, are permitted to audit master's-level classes in all three schools for a fee of \$50 per course, as long as the student is enrolled for credit, or has been during the previous seven quarters.
+Fuller graduates are invited to audit master's level courses without charge.
+Other persons will be charged \$250 per course.
 Enrollment as an auditor is subject to all limitations of class size, the priority of students enrolled for credit, any special requirements for auditing a particular class, and the exclusion of auditors from a particular class or a given type of class.